 There are times when you need nothing more than the traditional pen and paper to get a flow out and get things done.
 It is never such a time when it comes to visitor management systems.

-From its name alone, this type of visitor management system is quite self-explanatory, and its dangers and cons should immediately jump out to the learned business owner.
+From its name alone, this type of visitor management system is quite self-explanatory.
+Its dangers and cons should immediately jump out to the learned business owner.
 So instead of a boring list of its significant pitfalls, here’s a painted picture of the pen and paper method in action – you can pick out the flaws all on your own.

 The receptionist’s table features a heavy, worn logbook that looks jarring in the wider room environment.
 It is lunch hour on Valentine’s Day.
-Many devoted partners are attempting to surprise their loved ones who are likely employees of the organisation – but no one can be sure, because they haven’t had the opportunity to declare the purpose of their visit yet.
+Many devoted partners are attempting to surprise their loved ones who are likely employees of the organisation.
+However, no one can be sure, because they haven’t had the opportunity to declare the purpose of their visit yet.

 Ben, the lone receptionist manning this station, is gesturing apologetically to the growing line in front of him as he answers the front desk hotline.
 Until he finishes his call, the guests grow increasingly disgruntled while waiting.